 3. Stop keeping count of who does what

 To achieve this, do not obsess over who is doing what, who is getting what, and if you are getting a fair deal in each transaction.
-Every relationship is about give and take but once you are a couple, treat each other like a unit.
+Every relationship is about give-and-take but once you are a couple, treat each other like a unit.
 Learn to give in to your partner without them taking advantage of your benevolence.

 4. Share responsibilities and liabilities

 Shared responsibilities are a hallmark of transactional relationships but don’t hold your partner to ransom if they fail once or twice.
-Do not forget the larger picture and try and support one another during times of stress.
+Do not forget the larger picture and try to support one another during times of stress.

 5. Be careful of financial matters

 In both, transactional and non-transactional relationships, money can cause problems.
 Handle money matters carefully and prioritize financial planning right from the beginning.
 In transactional relationships, mutual finances are usually discussed beforehand yet they have the potential to cause rifts.

 Learn to let go of small challenges to avoid financial stress.
 Try and turn your relationship into a true partnership instead of making a mental tally on what your partner is doing for you each time and see if you are getting a fair deal.

 Marriage is essentially about a spiritual and emotional connection and while transactional relationships may be fine to make things more practical, don’t let that take away the joy of togetherness.
 Make a habit of following the above tips, practice them until they become a part of your life, and add meaning to your relationship.
 Let it be a transaction between two interconnected and compatible souls.

 It means the person is quite calculative and practical.
 A transactional person is someone who will act in a situation only if there is some gain for him or her.
 They apply this principle to all relationships, including their romantic partner.